substrant/starlight/README.md

 don't have any more rules, so as long as that's followed, you're good to go.

 ## License
-Starlight is licensed under the GNU General Public License.
+Starlight is licensed under the BSD-3-Clause license.
 See [LICENSE](LICENSE) for more information.

-I'd prefer that you don't steal my code.
-If you want to use it for your own projects, please give me credit.
-At the least, to follow legal requirements, you have to include the license file in your project and follow its terms.
+I probably won't enforce it unless you're being a jerk by saying you made 100% of it or something along the lines of that.